while-basic/chris-celaya-blog/content/articles/unsloth-training.md

 LoRA allows fine-tuning a small subset of parameters while keeping the majority of the model frozen.
 This is computationally efficient and ideal for domain-specific adaptation, such as Minecraft-related tasks.

-A full model tune can be done with LoRA, but it is better suited for small adjustments, as demonstrated in the Minecraft implementation.
+A full model tune can be done with LoRA, but it is better suited for small adjustments.

 ## Defining a Chat Template